We have compiled a list of manufacturers, distributors, product information, reference prices, and rankings for Carbon Furnace.

 Free membership registration

-Carbon furnace <Excellent reproduction with ultra-low oxygen × 3000°C class × vacuum replacement>
+Carbon furnace <Reproduced well with ultra-low oxygen × 3000°C class × vacuum replacement>

 From preprocessing to final firing in one machine.
 Suitable for research and small-scale production temperature recipes.

-Our "Carbon Furnace" allows for the precise reproduction of high-temperature phase transitions, crystallization, and sintering under conditions of "ultra-low oxygen × 3000℃ class × vacuum replacement."
-It can be used in processes such as promoting phase transitions and recrystallization, controlling grain growth (phase stabilization at high temperatures), densification sintering of ceramics and difficult-to-sinter materials, and energy control of surfaces and interfaces (surface stabilization under low oxygen conditions).
-It is suitable for developing temperature recipes from research to small-scale production. 【Reasons Why Our Carbon Furnace is Effective (Partial)】 ■ Creates ultra-low oxygen partial pressure - Vacuum pumping → Ar/N2 replacement (dilute H2 if necessary*) to gradually lower the oxygen potential * H2 is operated within the safety design range of the equipment (e.g., below 4%) - The carbon material in the furnace absorbs residual O2 through getter action, suppressing side reactions. ■ High-temperature stability at 3000℃ - Regular use up to 2800℃ / maximum up to 3000℃, with gradual heating and holding for precise control of phase transitions, crystallization, and sintering. *For more details, please feel free to contact us.
+Our "Carbon Furnace" enables precise high-temperature phase transition, crystallization, and sintering through "ultra-low oxygen × 3000℃ class × vacuum replacement."
+It can be used in processes such as promoting phase transition and recrystallization, controlling grain growth (phase stabilization at high temperatures), densification sintering of ceramics and difficult-to-sinter materials, and energy control of surfaces and interfaces (surface stabilization under low oxygen conditions).
+It is suitable for developing temperature recipes from research to small-scale production. 【Reasons Why Our Carbon Furnace is Effective (Partial)】 ■ Creates ultra-low oxygen partial pressure - Vacuum pumping → Ar/N2 replacement (dilute H2 as needed*) to gradually lower the oxygen potential * H2 is operated within the safety design range of the equipment (e.g., below 4%) - The carbon material in the furnace absorbs residual O2 through getter action, suppressing side reactions ■ High-temperature stability at 3000℃ - Regular use up to 2800℃ / maximum up to 3000℃, with gradual temperature rise and hold for precise control of phase transition, crystallization, and sintering *For more detailed information, please download the materials or feel free to contact us.

 • Industrial Furnace